DevNull-IR/DB-php/README.md

 # DB-php
-Free Functions To Connect To The Database ( Mysql ) For php Programmers
+Free Functions To Connect To The Database ( Mysql ) For Php Programmers